OrangeBaoWang/audio-click-repair/README.md

 ### usage

-The input file can be stereo / mono and probably any sampling rate but must be in wav format.
+The input file can be stereo / mono and probably any common sampling rate but it MUST be in wav format.

 `main.py path/to/badFileInput.wav path/to/outputFile.wav`